brubinstein/diffpriv/README.md

 -   **Differential privacy and the Laplace mechanism:** Cynthia Dwork, Frank McSherry, Kobbi Nissim, and Adam Smith.
 "Calibrating noise to sensitivity in private data analysis."
 In Theory of Cryptography Conference, pp. 265-284.
 Springer Berlin Heidelberg, 2006.
 -   **The Gaussian mechanism:** Cynthia Dwork and Aaron Roth.
 "The algorithmic foundations of differential privacy."
 Foundations and Trends in Theoretical Computer Science 9(3–4), pp. 211-407, 2014.
 -   **The exponential mechanism:** Frank McSherry and Kunal Talwar.
 "Mechanism design via differential privacy."
 In the 48th Annual IEEE Symposium on Foundations of Computer Science (FOCS'07), pp. 94-103.
 IEEE, 2007.
+-   **The Bernstein mechanism:** Francesco Alda and Benjamin I. P. Rubinstein.
+"The Bernstein Mechanism: Function Release under Differential Privacy."
+In Proceedings of the 31st AAAI Conference on Artificial Intelligence (AAAI'2017), pp. 1705-1711, 2017.
 -   **Random differential privacy:** Rob Hall, Alessandro Rinaldo, and Larry Wasserman.
 "Random Differential Privacy."
 Journal of Privacy and Confidentiality, 4(2), pp. 43-59, 2012.